Everything to Know About Underarm Laser Hair Removal

 Image Source: Getty

 Despite how long laser hair removal has been around now, there is still a lot that many don't know about the process.
 When I signed up for a course of laser treatments for my underarms at sk:n, a UK-based skin clinic, I threw out my razors, shaving creams, and at-home-waxing kits because I just knew it was the savior I'd been waiting for.
-(Spoiler alert: I was wrong.)
-If you're considering underarm laser hair removal, read on for the five things I wish I'd known before I started the treatment.
+Although I loved the end results, there are a few things I wish I had known before my first appointment.
+If you're considering underarm laser hair removal, read on for the things I wish I'd known before I started the treatment.

 Is Underarm Laser Hair Removal Permanent?